Skip to main content

 Merchant Control Panel Settings

-The Analytics section in your Merchant Control Panel allows you to integrate Google Analytics or/and Google Tag Manager in the ConvertPlus or InLine ordering engines and thus track the behavior of your shoppers on the 2Checkout pages.
+The Analytics section in your Merchant Control Panel allows you to integrate Google Universal Analytics or/and Google Tag Manager in the ConvertPlus or InLine ordering engines and thus track the behavior of your shoppers on the 2Checkout pages.

 Follow these steps to complete your analytics integration: